A ridiculously good XI of Brazilian players in the Premier League

 — Football on BT Sport (@btsportfootball) August 31, 2022

-While Richarlson is a player that often divides opinion, Premier League clubs have spent over £100million on him in the last five years.
+While Richarlison is a player that often divides opinion at club level – there is no such debate over his Brazil form – Premier League clubs have spent over £100million on him in the last five years

 More importantly, he’s also an excellent shithouse.